Haider Abbas Rizvi: Political career

-He was re-elected to the National Assembly as a candidate of MQM from constituency NA-253 (Karachi-XV) in 2008 Pakistani general election receiving 96,973 votes.
+He was re-elected to the National Assembly as a candidate of MQM from constituency NA-253 (Karachi-XV) in the 2008 Pakistani general election receiving 96,973 votes.

 He resigned from his National Assembly seat in December 2012 due to having dual nationality.

 Personal life

 Haidar Abbas Rizvi has two sons and two daughters.
 He has travelled to the Georgia, Tanzania, Estonia and Ivory Coast.
 His interests include reading Urdu literature, writing Urdu poetry, playing cricket and chess.
 He is a member of Young Parliamentarians Forum (YPF) Pakistan.
+In 2018, he was reported to be employed as an Uber driver in Canada.